Generic selectors

 Contact

 Bláthnaid joined Littleton Chambers in October 2021 on successful completion of her pupillage.
-She accepts instructions in all of Chambers’ main areas of practice, including statutory and High Court employment work and commercial law.
-Bláthnaid is instructed as junior counsel to Mohinderpal Sethi KC and Sophia Berry in Basfar v Wong, a landmark appeal concerning diplomatic immunity heard in the Supreme Court in October 2021.
-This is the first (and only) EAT case to be granted permission to appeal directly to the Supreme Court.
+She accepts instructions in all of Chambers’ main areas of practice, including statutory and High Court employment and commercial work.

-Other recent instructions include:
+Recent instructions include:

 Bláthnaid graduated with a First Class LLB in Law with New Zealand Law from the University of Nottingham, coming 5th in her year.
 She also obtained a Distinction on the BCL from the University of Oxford, winning the Oxford Law Faculty prize for Children, Families and the State.
 Bláthnaid received a Lord Denning scholarship from Lincoln’s Inn.
 Prior to pupillage, Bláthnaid was the judicial assistant to Sir Geoffrey Vos, Chancellor of the High Court (as he then was, he is now the Master of the Rolls).